AeternaX1/BinaryBody/README.md

   ### RUN YOUR FIRST SIMULATION
   Run "main.py"

-  If main.py is running into any issues regarding libraries, you may need to install them from "requirements.txt".
+  If main.py is running into any issues regarding the libraries installed to the venv, you may need to re-install them from "requirements.txt".
 This can be done via the following:

   Install libraries from requirements.txt<br>
     - pip install -r requirements.txt <br>